Making an Offer on a House Before Selling Yours

 The first thing you need to do is make sure that your finances are in place.
 It’s best to talk to a mortgage lender and receive a Mortgage Agreement in Principle.
 This will provide proof to the mortgage lender and ensure the seller that you are intending on buying the property.

-You should also consider various fees that you will have to pay such as Stamp Duty Land Tax and Capital Gains Tax.
+You should also consider various fees that you will have to pay such as Capital Gains Tax and Stamp Duty Land Tax.
+Use our Stamp Duty Calculator to find out how much you could owe.

 Bridging Loans